Above: Lovely FREDA PAYNE sings “Band Of Gold” in concert!

 The objective at PBPR is to quench the public’s thirst for a memorable experience in entertainment, sports, business, and motivational lectures/seminars.
 The achievement of our goals rests on the implementation of customized public relations strategies that facilitate the sale of our client’s goods and services.
 Our record speaks for itself: Phil Brown Public Relations is a proven force in successful national and international publicity campaigns.
 Increased public recognition of each entity we represent is our aim, and judging from our present pool of satisfied clients, its effectiveness speaks for itself.
 It is, therefore, our extreme pleasure to partner with quality entities in promoting unique music, literature, sports, and business concepts.

-From the bustling streets of San Francisco to the towering peaks of Manhattan’s Lower Eastside and from the rolling hills of Texas to the frozen lakes of Minnesota, Phil Brown’s unmistakable trail of media accomplishments is well documented.
-His zest for entertainment marketing and public relations is the byproduct of early exposure to the performing arts and business and his recognition of the need for preserving good commentary, wholesome competition, and wholesome representation in the international communication spectrum.
+From the bustling streets of San Francisco to the towering peaks of Manhattan’s Lower Eastside and from the rolling hills of Texas to the frozen lakes of Minnesota, Phil Brown’s unmistakable trail of media accomplishments is well-documented.
+His zest for writing, entertainment marketing and international public relations is the byproduct of early exposure to the performing arts and business.
+His recognition of the need for preserving good commentary, wholesome competition, and positive representation in the sprawling communication spectrum is well-known.

-Since effective marketing, promotions, and public relations are crucial to the longevity of a business or a career, Brown and his associates’ prioritize the public image and commercial success of each client he represents: corporate, music, film, art, theater, athletic, or municipality.
+Since effective marketing, promotions, and public relations are crucial to the longevity of a business or a career, Brown’s priority is the public image and the ultimate commercial success of each client he represents, whether corporate, entertainment, athletic, or governmental.

-In 2003, Brown partnered with New York-based True Life/Navarre Records as Director of Public Relations, and in 2006, he was instrumental in signing Ben E. King and composer Peter Cor (Cor co-wrote “Getaway” for Earth, Wind, and Fire) to record deals.
+In 2003, Brown partnered with New York-based True Life/Navarre (presently Universal Music Group) as Director of Public Relations, and in 2006, he was instrumental in signing singer Ben E. King and composer Peter Cor (Getaway for Earth, Wind, and Fire) to record deals.

-Among many other clients Brown services or serviced are Rock & Roll Hall-of-Fame inductees of Sly & The Family Stone (Jerry Martini, Rose Stone, and Cynthia Robinson), The Miracles, Ben E. King (Stand By Me), Martha Reeves & the Vandellas, Tito Jackson, and The Contours, Chuck Jackson (Any Day Now), The Lowrider Band, Jazz Crusaders, Charles Wright (Watts 103rd Street Rhythm Band), Kim Weston (It Takes Two – with Marvin Gaye), Freda Payne (Band of Gold), Archie Bell, Cindy Birdsong (Supremes), Jimmy Ruffin, Major Harris, and The Velvellettes.
-These and other acts have benefited from the use of Phil Brown’s Public Relations strategies.
+Among other clients who requested Brown’s services are Rock & Roll Hall-of-Fame inductees Sly & The Family Stone (Jerry Martini, Rose Stone, and Cynthia Robinson), Martha Reeves & the Vandellas, Tito Jackson (Tito Time), Jermaine Jackson, and The Miracles.
+Other acts included The Lowrider Band (WAR), Jazz Crusaders, Charles Wright (Watts 103rd Street Rhythm Band), and Kim Weston (It Takes Two – with Marvin Gaye).

-In 2007, Brown was offered a position with Motorcity Hits and Hits Talent Agency, — Detroit-based organization — to arrange concert tours and festivals.
-This partnering included assisting in the marketing of tour packages and media outreach.
-Also, he coordinated Ben E. King’s television appearance and duet with Tony Orlando during the Jerry Lewis Muscular Dystrophy Telethon.
-Mr. King also performed on The Late Show with David Letterman that year, and in late 2009, he performed with Sean Kingston on Good Morning America.
-Also, Freda Payne performed masterfully on the season’s top-rated American Idol television production.
+That same year, he coordinated Ben E. King’s television duet with Tony Orlando during the Jerry Lewis Muscular Dystrophy Telethon.
+Mr. King also performed on The Late Show with David Letterman that year.
+In 2009, King made his final appearance on national television, performing with Sean Kingston on Good Morning America.
+Freda Payne also performed masterfully on the season’s top-rated American Idol television production (1969).